 The normal, natural curve in the neck when viewed from the side is lost in this position and causes a similar change to the curve in the lower back.
 This also causes the shoulders to roll forward and the upper back to hunch–the most common spinal change we probably dread over time.

-Research shows a connection between the forward position of the head and various functions in the body.
+Research shows a connection between the forward position of the head and various functions in the Healthy Body.
 The incorrect position of the bones in the neck in these cases often cause irritation to the nerves creating headaches, neck pain, stiffness, dizziness, ringing in the ears and numbness or tingling into the arms.

 Some calculations estimate that up to 80 pounds of abnormal pressure can be placed on the bones and joints of the neck leading to premature degeneration or wear-and-tear on those parts.
 This is also known as osteoarthritis and degenerative joint/disc disorder.